facil-io/cstl/fio-stl.md

    The default (larger) container requires 32 bytes, allowing Strings of up to 30 bytes to be stored directly within the container.
 This is in contrast to the smaller container (16 bytes in size).

-   Two bytes (2 bytes) are used for metadata and a terminating NUL character (to ensure C string safety), leaving the embded string capacity at 30 bytes for the default container (and 14 bytes for the small one).
+   Two bytes (2 bytes) are used for metadata and a terminating NUL character (to ensure C string safety), leaving the embedded string capacity at 30 bytes for the default container (and 14 bytes for the small one).

    If it's **pre-known** that most strings are likely to be longer than 14 bytes and shorter than 31 bytes (on 64 bit systems), than the default `FIO_STR_NAME` optimization should perform better.